How to Deal With a Chronic Complainer in the Workplace

 Working with a chronic complainer is annoying and exhausting.
 You know the type—nothing pleases them, and they find fault in management’s every utterance, implicitly suggesting the people in charge are operating with a fatal deficiency of intelligence and common sense.

-Effective managers work quickly to stop these characters before the damage to morale spreads and threatens the team’s working environment.
-But, as with every management situation, there are right and wrong approaches for handling difficult people.
-These tips will help you find the best way to deal with chronic complainers.
+Managers should work quickly to stop these characters before the damage to morale spreads and threatens the team’s working environment.
+However, as with every management situation, there are right and wrong approaches for handling difficult people.

-When dealing with chronic complainers, there are two common methods:
+When dealing with chronic complainers, there are two common methods you should avoid:

 - Attempting to win them over by selling them in advance on your ideas